 Asus had done work in G14 battery life while gaming in performance mode; the G14 gave me around three hours of usage, decent for a gaming laptop.
 Also, charging the laptop with its 180W charger took an hour and a half for me.

 One of the best things about the G14 laptop was that it supports 65W PD charging.
 I was not always trying to plug in my charger and instead used a PD charger to get the electron flowing, which is a handy option while traveling.

 Asus ROG G14: Keyboard and Trackpad

-The G14 Keyboard is equipped with a lovely keyboard that comes with the right amount of spacing and key to travel, enhancing the typing experience.
+The G14 Keyboard is equipped with a lovely keyboard with the right amount of spacing and key to travel, enhancing the typing experience.
 This beautiful keyboard doesn’t make me sore even after a long day of typing.
 When it comes to gaming, the keys feel mushy as it doesn’t need any hard pressings.
 Also, the G14’s trackpad doesn’t disappoint much.
 The trackpad with the Windows Precision drivers makes it very smooth and seamless to use.
 Though it is a bit small, according to my preference, it still manages to get the job done and has a very satisfying click wherever you click on the surface.

 The only flaw I felt is the keyboard keys are not bright enough.
 Asus could have concentrated more on this as the backlit keyboard is mandatory to add to the bag.